FbW-WD-23-E03/final-project_2024/README.md

 ## Key points

 - Each group will have a minimum of 3 and a maximum of 5 participants
-- Solo projects will not be allowed to present in the final event
+- In line with DCI's policy, only collaborative projects will be presented in the final event.
+- Additionally, solo projects will not be acknowledged on the certificates.

 ## Timeline